eljrax/docker_demo/README.md

 as 'cloud_network_iface'.
 This should be a private network shared between the hosts.

-Once you have run the play, you should be able to log in to the host you specified as swarm_manager in the inventory and see this
+Once you have run the play and rebooted the hosts, you should be able to log in to the host you specified as swarm_manager in the inventory and see this

 ```